clatao/clatao/README.md

+Hey there.
-My name is Claudio, I'm a Software Engineer.
+This is Claudio, I'm a Software Engineer.

-I use this profile to learn and experiment with code.
+This is my personal GitHub profile: it's all private, you won't find anything interesting here.
+I use it to experiment and learn new things.